 How does MPCA verify that Water Gremlin’s pollution control equipment is working?

 This equipment is checked by performance testing.
 During performance testing, the pollution control equipment is operated at the maximum production level the company anticipates using with the equipment functioning normally.
 A probe is inserted directly into the stack to collect and record emissions data.
-The stack test is performed by an independent engineering firm, is observed by MPCA staff, and the data is submitted to MPCA for quality assurance review.
-MPCA will use the results of this test to develop the DCE limits in the company’s next operating permit.
+The test is performed by an independent engineering firm, and the data is submitted to MPCA for quality assurance review and a compliance determination.
+MPCA can use the results of this testing to develop limits in the company’s next operating permit.

 Is the company’s pollution control equipment working as designed?

 The purpose of performance testing is to check whether the equipment is effective at reducing air pollution from the facility’s emissions and to assure that it will work in all anticipated production scenarios.
-Installing the new equipment is not as easy as just flipping a switch, and since operating it on May 1, the company has been working to optimize the equipment.
+The performance testing completed in July indicated the pollution control equipment was capturing about 25 percent of the TCE emitted.
+While this is not as high a percentage as the facility hoped, the company is still bound to its 90 ton per year limit of VOCs.